jasonkneen/AlloyXL/readme.md

 ### The Old Way

-So previously I'd end up writing code to clean up a view / controller within say, a close function associated with hitting back or close button, like this:
+So previously I’d end up writing code to clean up a view / controller within say, a close function associated with hitting back or close button, like this:

 ```JS
 function doClose() {